-This is a delicious homemade waffle recipe.
-Top these whole wheat buttermilk waffles with maple syrup and fresh fruit for a family friendly breakfast.
-Enjoy our family’s recipe for the best ever buttermilk waffles!
+Enjoy our family's recipe for the best ever whole wheat buttermilk waffles!
 Easy to make, crispy on the outside, and chewy on the inside.

 Sometimes we all need a taste of home.
 This recipe makes the quintessential homemade waffles - they're the ones you visualize in front of you when you say "I want some of those waffles that ______ used to make."

-You’ll be able to find stacks of waffles like these sitting in breakfast nooks across America.
-These buttermilk waffles are for those days when college kids finally come home for a weekend, or for lazy days of summer vacation.
-But it’s also a waffle recipe that is worthy of every weekend brunch.
+You'll be able to find stacks of waffles like these sitting in breakfast nooks across America.
+These buttermilk waffles are for those days you know you are craving "crispy on the outside and soft on the inside" waffles.
+It's a waffle recipe that is worthy of every weekend brunch.

-These are classic homemade waffles, except that they are made with whole wheat flour, which makes them a bit more filling and healthier than many other waffle recipes.
+These are classic buttermilk waffles, except that they are made with whole wheat flour, which makes them a bit more filling and healthier than many other waffle recipes.

 With this recipe, you can easily set a stack of waffles on your own breakfast table and feed a hungry family.
 You get an extra bit of health with the whole wheat flour, without losing out on flavor or texture.

 Each bite starts with a nice light crispy crunch followed by a touch of fluffy yumminess.
 I like to give these whole wheat buttermilk waffles a generous drizzling of maple syrup and a handful of fresh fruit.

 We were being healthy the morning these photos were taken, so we didn't bring out the usual bowl of whipped cream, but a big dollop would have been a welcomed topping.

 You don't compromise on taste, but you get the added health benefits of whole wheat